Austria

 Sources:

-Federal Constitutional Law, Article 47
+Federal Constitutional Law, art.
+47

 Number of times the Head of State declined to give assent to legislation, per year